Nnamann/EcsapeSnake/README.md

 ## Dev Note

-EscapeSnake began as a tangle of raw terminal escape sequences and grew into a polished ncurses game.
-From implementing the core mechanics to refining the UI, each challenge was a new learning.
+EscapeSnake began as a tangle of raw terminal escape sequences and grew into a somewhat polished ncurses game.
+From implementing the core mechanics to refining the UI, each challenge was a new learning experience.

 Thank you for checking it out!